jalee4356/Project/Data_Analysis/USA_crime_stats/README.md

 ## 4. Conclusion

    From the above results, we can draw the following conclusions.
 In the beginning, I expected that these following items would affect the crime rate a lot: mean education time, expenditure on police protection, wealth, family income, income inequality, probability of imprisonment, average time served by offenders in state prison.
 I cannot say that these conclusions are exact statistics, because the graph went up and down repeatedly in one graph, instead of going up or down clearly.
-Therefore, if we just look at the reformulation of the graph and draw the conclusion, the result was totally different from what I expected except for the average time served by offenders in state prison.
+Therefore, if we just look at the reformulation of the graph and draw the conclusion, the result was totally different from what I expected.
 As we can see from the graphs, the crime rate increases, when…
 + there are less 14-24 aged men in the state.
 + mean years of education aged 25 years or over increases.
 + per capita expenditure on police protection is high.
-+ the number of males per 100 females is 96 ~ 100 or more than 105.
++ the number of males per 100 females is high.
 + the percentage of nonwhites is less.
 + 14-24 aged people have less unemployment rate and 35-39 aged people have around 4% unemployment rate.
 + people are wealthier.